Dolby

 Task Tags

-Suppose we only wanted to route the transcoding task to this Computing Group while letting all the other tasks run on any available machine?
-We could tag just the transcoding task like this:
+Suppose we only wanted to route the transcode task to this Computing Group while letting all the other tasks run on any available machine.
+We could tag just the transcode task like this:

 {